tier4/caret_doc/docs/visualization/communication/publish_subscription.md

 # Publish and Subscription

 CARET can visualize frequency and invocation period per publish or subscription.
-This section describes sample visualization scripts for them.
-Execute the following script code to load trace data and an architecture object before calling visualization API.

-This visualization show you when publish or subscription is invoked in a target application.

 ```python
 from caret_analyze.plot import Plot